I’ve been looking for things to do in Vancouver since 1986.

-If you’re visiting Vancouver in May you’ll be treated to one of the world’s biggest Rhododendron collections, counting over 1000 varieties.
+If you’re visiting VanDusen Botanical Gardens in May you’ll be treated to one of the world’s biggest Rhododendron collections, counting over 1000 varieties.

 Also of note is the totem pole, Elizabethan hedge maze, and heirloom vegetable garden.

-This historic fishing village in the suburb of Richmond remains the largest commercial fishing port in Canada with over 600 boats calling it home.
+This historic fishing village along the Fraser River remains the largest commercial fishing port in Canada with over 600 boats calling it home.
 However, today you’ll find more tourists then fishermen walking up and down the Steveston Village’s iconic boardwalks.